EIDOSLAB/swarm-cpupin/README.md

 # Swarm CPU pinner

-## Automatic CPU pinning for docker-swarm-based GPU HPC cluster
+## Automatic CPU pinning for Docker Swarm GPU HPC cluster

 - Docker swarm does not support the ```--cpuset-cpus``` argument.
 - This package provides a way to automatically assign a predefined set of cores to a swarm service, based on the GPU(s) it is using.